-Youth and Other Program Services Support: During 2021, the Organization received gifts from a donor with donor restriction for program support and two other projects totaling \$1,245,000 which \$125,000 is conditional on matching is conditional on matching fundraising on a one-to-one basis through October 31, 2022.
+Youth and Other Program Services Support:

+During 2022, the Organization received gifts from a donor with donor restriction for program support and two other projects totaling \$1,000,000.

-During 2020, the Organization received gifts from a donor with donor restriction for program support and two other projects totaling \$1,133,000, which \$125,000 is conditional on matching is conditional on matching fundraising on a one-to-one basis through October 31, 2021.
-The Organization received five other restricted gifts totaling \$217,000 primarily for the performing arts program.
+During 2021, the Organization received gifts from a donor with donor restriction for program support and two other projects totaling \$1,245,000.